likhonisaac/awesome-dev-platforms/README.md

-Here’s the full Markdown code for your repository:

 # 🏗️ Awesome Development Platforms

 A comprehensive list of platforms that provide free and paid hosting for developers.
 These platforms help you deploy static websites, dynamic applications, serverless functions, databases, and more.